I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 2.Marketing Automation That Solves Real Business Problems

+This is where GetResponse becomes truly valuable.
 Its workflow builder supports behavior-based automation with triggers and segmentation, which many SMBs use for lead nurturing and ecommerce flows.
+Compared to Mailchimp’s simpler automations, GetResponse gives you deeper branching logic and lead scoring.

 Example Workflow